 Major Takeaway: Besides regular sales, inspire spontaneous buying decisions by making emotional bonds with Millennials.
 Build your upselling tactics on emotional sentiments that induce Millennials to buy presents for their pets.

-Unlike Baby Boomers and Gen Xers, Millennials and Gen Zs are seeking pet care products and services online.
+Unlike Baby Boomers and Gen Xers who prefer products that make pet ownership easier for seniors, Millennials and Gen Zs are seeking pet care products and services online.
 While Gen Zs rely on YouTube as a major source of pet care information, Millennials use Facebook.

 Overall, Millennials prefer: